Palmetto Championships & Other Belton Tennis Tournaments

 DSC_04558U Championship MatchShelter dividing two banks of 3 courts each at the Timken Courts at Leda Poore ParkBelton Tennis Center clubhouse

-The Belton Tennis Center is staffed by a part-time professional, Coach Chuck Waldron.
-He is available on Monday afternoons and evenings and may be reached by calling or texting his cell phone (864-871-1808).
+The Belton Tennis Center is staffed by a Director of Tennis, Jonathan Rice.
+He may be reached by calling or texting his cell phone (864-328-8097) or emailing [email protected].
 Clinics are offering for younger children throughout the year.

 Leda Poore Park is a city park which was built in the mid-1970’s and included 5 tennis courts.
 The tennis facility was rebuilt and a 6th courts was added in 2014 with funds donated by the Timkin Foundation and the City of Belton at a cost of $250,000.
 These courts are available for play at no charge any time during daylight hours.

 Belton is also the home of the South Carolina Tennis Hall of Fame, located in the historic train depot across the street from the Belton Tennis Center.
-The Hall of Fame is operating by the South Carolina Tennis Patrons Foundation and is open Wednesdays and Thursday 9 to 2, Fridays 9 to 4 and Saturdays 9 to 1.
+The Hall of Fame is operating by the South Carolina Tennis Patrons Foundation and is open Wednesday, Thursday and Friday 9 to 2 and Saturday 10:00 to 12:00.
 Check with the Museum Director in the North Gallery for entrance into the Hall of Fame.

 For other tennis related questions, please e-mail Rex Maynard at [email protected] or call 864-314-9451.